November 2023 Zebra Spotlight: Marie Sander

 Hi!
 My name is Marie.
 I’m a wife, auntie, and preschool teacher from New York.
 I’m also a disabled athlete.
 I started dancing at age 10 and running at age 24.
 A few days after running a half marathon in Central Park, I started having some difficulty walking.
 A little odd, but I thought it would pass.
 Spoiler alert, it did not pass.
 In fact, it got worse.
 Much worse, very quickly.

 Just one week after the half marathon, I found myself completely paralyzed from the waist down.
 My husband drove me to my parents’ house, where my mom tagged in and drove me to a hospital nearby (the one closest to me had already dismissed me as “dehydrated” and “recovering from my little race”).
 I was almost immediately admitted, the ER doctor called neurology on a hunch, and 36 hours later, I received my diagnosis; Guillain-Barrè Syndrome, or GBS.
-(Sudden onset, rapidly progressing paralysis that
+(Sudden onset, rapidly progressing paralysis that starts in the extremities and moves inward).
+If left untreated, it can paralyze the diaphragm which, as I’m assuming everyone knows, is kind of important.
+It took 6 months before I was cleared to return to work, because I insisted, I was ready.
+What I learned in this process was that I should have taken an additional 6 months, like most other people with GBS.

 5 Invisible Symptoms